History of Turkmenistan

 During the post-war years Turkmenistan suffered a terrible disaster.
 In 1948 a destructive earthquake took place in Ashkgabat.
 Nevertheless, thanks to the efforts of all union republics the people managed to restore and modernize the national economy of the republic and successfully create own oil-and-gas complex as well as build the Kara Kum canal.

-Contemporary Turkmenistan history started in 1990 after disintegration of the USSR.
+Contemporary history of Turkmenistan started in 1990 after disintegration of the USSR.
 On October 27th, 1991 Turkmenistan declared its independence and proclaimed the First President of Turkmenistan - Saparmurat Niyazov (Turkmenbashi).
 The president is the Supreme commander in chief of the Armed forces of Turkmenistan and the Chairman of Democratic Party of Turkmenistan.
 He has the right to appoints ambassadors and high-ranking officials of the executive authority including heads of the ministries and departments.

 The most significant milestones in the modern history of Turkmen people are the Day of independence of Turkmenistan (October 27th, 1991), the day of the Constitution of Turkmenistan (May 18th, 1992) and the day of signing of the Resolution of General Assembly of the United Nations on "the permanent neutrality of Turkmenistan" (December 12th, 1995).
 The most significant event of 2001 was the creation of "Rukhname" - the spiritual, ethical and aesthetic code of Turkmenistan written by Saparmurat Turkmenbashi.